ParthaPRay/ChatGPT-API-Python/README.md

 # 4.4 Sample Code for lyric creation with temperature = 0

+The Initial Messages Setup in the code is a crucial part of simulating a conversation with the OpenAI GPT model.
+This setup is achieved through the **messages_list**, which is a list of dictionaries.
+Each dictionary in this list represents a single message in the conversation, and these messages are used to establish the context for the AI's responses.
+Let's break down this initial setup:

+The initial messages are designed to create a context for the conversation.
+In this script, the context is set for an AI assistant that helps complete lyrics from Roxette songs.
+This initial setup guides the AI's responses to follow the theme of completing song lyrics.

+Each dictionary in the list represents a message in the conversation.
+The **role** key in each dictionary specifies who is 'speaking' the message.
+The roles can be **"system"**, **"user"**, or **"assistant"**.
+* **"system"**: Provides instructions or information about the conversation's context or rules.
+In this case, it describes the AI's role as a lyric completion assistant.
+* **"user":** Represents messages that would typically come from the human user.
+These are often prompts or questions to which the AI responds.
+* **"assistant":** Represents the AI's responses.
+In this case, they are lines from Roxette songs that follow the user's prompts.

+* The **"system"** message sets the stage, explaining the AI's function.
+* The **"user"** and "assistant" messages simulate a back-and-forth interaction, with the user providing a line from a Roxette song and the assistant responding with the next line.

+By setting up these initial messages, the script creates a starting point for the AI to understand the nature of the conversation and respond appropriately.
+This initial context is essential for guiding the AI's responses in a manner that aligns with the intended use case of the script, which in this instance is to complete song lyrics.

+**Description**

+The system i.e. _Roxette lyric completion assistant_, first starts chating with user.

+User then responds back.

+The assistant role then talks back.

+User again talks to assistant.

+Assistant again talks to user back.

+Lastly, user wants the next lyric after **"Listen to your"...**

+The code outputs the next lyric after **"Listen to your"...**

 ```
 # With n = 1, that means the number of stream back from OpenAI, max_tokens is 15
 # per response from OpenAI, temperature = 0 i.e., the deterministic behavior is strict